the-boobook/Excel-Lambda-Chrono/README.md

 USDATE_TO_EDATE        | Returns an Excel Date/Time for the provided US format date and time.
 EDATE_TO_USDATE        | Returns a US format date and time for the provided Excel Date/Time.

-## To Do

-JDN algorithm see if can simplify quarters offset algorithm similar Check precison functions in other functions